Soumaya Keynes: Single-Tier Pension: What Does it Really Mean?

-While there are short-term winners the changes ultimately lead those who are soon reaching retirement age to have mixed results, with 35% of men receiving gains and 61% of women.
-These findings differ dramatically from the numbers published by the Department for Work and Pensions in 2015, which state that 70% of men and 75% of women will benefit from the single-tier pension.
-The paper finds, significantly, that only 17% of those closest to retirement will actually receive a pension that is the single tier entitlement.
-Some 23% of earners will receive pensions worth more than the single tier amount while 61% will receive pensions that are less than the single-tier amount.
+While there would be short-term winners, the changes ultimately lead those soon reaching retirement age to have mixed results, with 35% of men receiving gains and 61% of women.
+These findings differed dramatically from the numbers published by the Department for Work and Pensions in 2015, which stated that 70% of men and 75% of women would benefit from the single-tier pension.
+The paper found, significantly, that only 17% of those closest to retirement would actually receive a pension in the single tier entitlement.
+Some 23% of earners would receive pensions worth more than the single tier amount while 61% would receive pensions less than the single-tier amount.
 Keynes stated that despite the system not being entirely a single payout it would allow for greater ease in predicting future pension payments.

-The report finds that in the long run there are significantly more losers than winners.
-Firstly, those who have previously claimed the second state pension will receive less.
-The largest losers, however, are young people and high income earners.
-A high-income earner who is going to work for 35 years will lose up to £2,300 in pension money under the new system compared to what they would have received under the old system.
-A low-income earner who plans to work for a further 35 years will experience losses of £1,000.
+The report also found that in the long run significantly more losers than winners.
+Those previously claiming the second state pension would receive less.
+The largest losers, however, would be young people and high income earners.
+A high-income earner working for 35 years would lose up to £2,300 in pension under the new system, compared to the old system.
+A low-income earner planning to work for a further 35 years would experience losses of £1,000.

-The report finds that the system, while incurring loses for future pensioners in the United Kingdom, does have reason to cut back.
-The aging population will lead to increased spending on pensions over the next 50 years, public pension expenses as a percentage of national income would rise from 5.4% in 2012 to 9.1% in 2062 if the current two-tiered system is maintained.
-Switching to the one-tier system reduces the long-run spending to 8.4% of national income in 2062.
+Another finding was that the system, while incurring losses for future pensioners in the United Kingdom, did have reason to cut back.
+The ageing population will lead to increased spending on pensions over the next 50 years, with public pension expenses rising as a percentage of national income from 5.4% in 2012 to 9.1% in 2062 if the current two-tiered system were maintained.
+Switching to the one-tier system would reduce the long-run spending to 8.4% of national income in 2062.